K. S. Manilal: Indian Association for Angiosperm Taxonomy (IAAT)

 Manilal was instrumental in establishing the Indian Association for Angiosperm Taxonomy (IAAT).
 Manilal, as founder President, established IAAT in the year 1990 with its headquarters located at the Department of Botany, University of Calicut, Kozhikode, India.
 The IAAT works to promote the science of Angiosperm Taxonomy in India, to provide a common forum for Angiosperm taxonomists in India to organise meetings, hold discussions and exchange ideas on scientific and academic matters, and encourage collaborative work among taxonomists.
 The IAAT publishes a journal Rheedea (named after Hendrik van Rheede).
 The Indian Association for Angiosperm Taxonomy works as an affiliate of the International Association for Plant Taxonomy.

 From 1969 Manilal commenced training research students in Taxonomy (leading to PhD degree in the subject), with a view to attain self-sufficiency in Taxonomy.
 During the years 1972–1998, he and his students discovered over 240 new species of flowering plants and several new records for India from Kerala, and published many research papers in Taxonomy in national and international journals.

 Biomass Research Centre

 A Biomass Research Centre was established by Manilal in the University of Calicut, with funding from the Ministry of Non-conventional Energy Sources.
 The Centre does research and field experiments to establish the (taxonomic) identification of fast-growing fuel-wood trees suitable for various agro-climatic zones of Kerala.

-Later life and death
+Death

 Manilal died on 1 January 2025, at the age of 86.